DIPlib/diplib/src/documentation/main.md

 ideas we had developed within the *DIPimage* toolbox.
 Hopefully, the new infrastructure is much easier to read, maintain, and contribute to.
 All of the image analysis routines (have been / will be) ported to use the new infrastructure.
+See \ref workplan for progress and a detailed list of what still needs to be done.

 The *DIPimage* toolbox will change to optimally use *DIPlib* 3.0.
 This means that some of the MATLAB code will be replaced with calls to *DIPlib*, and